 It is really simple to make.
 If you are making this for your Thanksgiving table or Christmas dinner, it is nice to not only make this sauce quickly but also be able to make it ahead of time!

 If you have leftovers, I have a ton of ideas to use to help you use the sauce up.
 I will link them in the section below.

-- Fresh Cranberries- this is a given, right.
-I used bagged Ocean Spray cranberries, but if you can find them local, do it.
+- Fresh Cranberries- this is a given, right?
+I used bagged Ocean Spray cranberries, but if you can find them locally, do it.
 This sauce can also be done with frozen cranberries, just know it will take a little longer to cook down.

 - Fresh Oranges- you will use both the zest and the fresh squeezed orange juice.